the life line types

 The first line a person typically looks at on the palm is the line of life.
 It is also frequently the most prominent line on the palm as it arcs around the mount of Venus, reaching somewhere near the wrist.
 The line of life is not an indicator of longevity.
 What it does reveal, however, is the quality of your life.

-To judge how a person manages their world; we observe the condition of the line.
+We observe the line’s condition to judge how a person manages their world.
 Ideally, it is well-defined without deviations or markings.
-In the present day, however, that is not likely to occur due to busy and demanding lives.
+However, that is not likely to occur today due to busy and demanding lives.
 The line of life also indicates the subjects’ physical strength and health during various periods of life.

-Examining it is essential also in obtaining confirmation and timing of events because through the markings along it there is a capacity for seeing considerable changes.
-The line can alter, shift or even fade as circumstances change over time.
+Examining it is also essential in obtaining confirmation and timing of events because through the markings along it there is a capacity for seeing considerable changes.
+The line can alter, shift or even fade as circumstances change.
 However, consider all indicators from the palm before making assumptions, as some factors can offset (or support) the findings.

 The Life Line Starting Point

 The start of the life line does not always commence at the same position, occasionally starting close to the thumb and other times as high as the Mount of Jupiter.
 If it sits high, it shows an ambitious and confident nature.
 Occasionally it can begin joined with the head line and appear like a branch from it, which means a much more insecure yet family-orientated spirit.
-These types show a good deal less confidence compared to those with a separate line from the head line.
+These types show much less confidence than those with a separate line from the head line.

 The Long Life Line